Balasubramanian-pg/Agile-in-Power-BI/Scrum-Framework/Ceremonies/Roles & Responsibilities in Ceremonies /Readme.md

-# README: The Discipline of Roles & Responsibilities in Ceremonies
+# The Discipline of Roles & Responsibilities in Ceremonies

 ## Introduction